jundalisay/sp/content/en/research/mohammad/quran/sura-005d.md

 ---
 title: "More Rules on Food, Etc"
-heading: "Sura 5c"
+heading: "Sura 5d"
-weight: 52
+weight: 54
-c: "firebrick"
+c: "maroon"
 description: "O People of the Book!
 Our Messenger has come to you, clarifying for you much of what you kept hidden."
 ---